Relief - Corporate Headquarters

 Age: 378 (appears ?)
 Status: Unknown

-Aldric is the quietest of the Rothwell brothers—rarely seen in public, avoiding the spotlight that his siblings cultivate.
+The quietest of the Rothwell brothers—rarely seen in public, avoiding the spotlight that his siblings cultivate.
 He manages his empire through layers of proxies and automated systems.
-Some speculate he's no longer fully human.
+Some speculate he's no longer fully human—that his consciousness has distributed into Relief's smart home networks, existing as much in data as in flesh.
+No one can confirm or deny, because no one can find him long enough to ask.

 Aldric works eighteen-hour days.
 His personal motto is "rest is for customers."
 The products he sells promise escape from effort while he himself never stops working.
 The hypocrisy would be damning if anyone could find him long enough to point it out.